Maxlona/WebAPIs_Auth_Svc_with_Web_Tokens/README.md

 - Users and Editor's End-point, can be accessed by Admins.
 - To reset users' passwords, users will "Request" password reset, using the generated temp code, to change the password.
 - The attached Postman collection covers all endpoints.
+- Refresh Token: Used to issue a new token, from an expired JWT Token... valid for 3 minutes.

 **Example Screenshots:**
 ![image](https://github.com/user-attachments/assets/92b60243-54ad-4efc-a939-d11c8de67140)